eurekacoin/eurekacoin-explorer/README.md

 ## Note

-For more details about the [QTUM API](https://github.com/qtumproject/insight-api) configuration and end-points, go to [QTUM API](https://github.com/qtumproject/insight-api).
+For more details about the [EUREKACOIN API](https://github.com/eurekacoin/insight-api) configuration and end-points, go to [EUREKACOIN API](https://github.com/eurekacoin/insight-api).

 ## Contribute

-Contributions and suggestions are welcomed at the [Explorer GitHub repository](https://github.com/qtumproject/qtum-explorer).
+Contributions and suggestions are welcomed at the [Explorer GitHub repository](https://github.com/eurekacoin/eurekacoin-explorer).

 ## License